Afroasiatic languages: Timeline

-There is no consensus on when Proto-Afroasiatic was spoken.
-The latest possible date for the existence of Proto-Afroasiatic is c.
-4000 BCE, after which Egyptian and the Semitic languages are first attested; however, the languages must have diverged and evolved for some time before this.
-Consequently, scholars have offered estimates for when Proto-Afroasiatic was spoken that range between 18,000 and 8,000 BCE.
-It is thus the oldest proven language family.
-Tom Güldemann, however, argues that less time may have been required than is commonly assumed, as it is possible for a language to rapidly restructure due to language contact, as happened in the Chadic branch and probably also in Omotic.
+There is no consensus as to when Proto-Afroasiatic was spoken.
+The absolute latest date for when Proto-Afroasiatic could have been extant is c.
+4000 BCE, after which Egyptian and the Semitic languages are firmly attested.
+However, in all likelihood these languages began to diverge well before this hard boundary.
+The estimations offered by scholars as to when Proto-Afroasiatic was spoken vary widely, ranging from 18,000 BCE to 8,000 BCE.
+An estimate at the youngest end of this range still makes Afroasiatic the oldest proven language family.
+Contrasting proposals of an early emergence, Tom Güldemann has argued that less time may have been required for the divergence than is usually assumed, as it is possible for a language to rapidly restructure due to areal contact, with the evolution of Chadic (and likely also Omotic) serving as pertinent examples.